emmamckinley/udacity_emmamckinley/capstone/README.md

 The notebooks have been run in 2 separate environments.

 1. 1_data_prep.ipynb.
+Python version
+3.6.3 | packaged by conda-forge | (default, Dec  9 2017, 04:28:46)
+[GCC 4.8.2 20140120 (Red Hat 4.8.2-15)]
+Version info.
+sys.version_info(major=3, minor=6, micro=3, releaselevel='final', serial=0)
+numpy
+1.12.1
+pandas
+0.23.3
+matplotlib
+2.1.0
+scipy
+1.2.1
+itertools
+- same as Python version

 2. 2_unsupervised_learning.ipynb and 3_supervised_learning.ipynb.
+I copied over the data to my work server as it is faster (Made a note to remove it after 2 weeks as per T&C)

 <a name="p3"></a>
 ### Blog post